 Make your weekly review more objective with a time-tracking tool like RescueTime.
 It will automatically give you a breakdown of exactly where your time online went each week.

 Most importantly, there’s no “wrong way” to complete a weekly review.
 The best method for this productivity practice is the one that’s helpful and sustainable.
 Also, don’t be afraid to experiment with your weekly review.
 It should be just as adaptable and changeable as your life.

 Develop a set of questions

-Aside from running through a checklist of to-dos for your weekly review, have a list of questions you can ask yourself too.
-Coupling a weekly review checklist with targeted reflection gives you a full assessment of your week.
+Aside from running through a checklist of to-dos for your weekly review, have a list of questions you can ask yourself, too.
+Coupling a weekly review checklist with targeted reflection gives you a full picture of your week.

 Here are a few questions that can be helpful to ask yourself during your weekly review:

 How do I feel I did this week overall?

 What enabled me to reach my goals this week?